Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 Whakatakapokai is situated on whenua sacred to Waikato-Tainui and the service has been co-designed in partnership with Tangata whenua.
 Whakatakapokai is committed to the inclusion of mana whenua in service decisions and to upholding the tikanga and kawa of Waikato-Tainui.

-Whakatakapokai is joining a well-established and diverse network of residential services for young people in youth justice and offers a different approach for rangatahi and whaanau.
-Located in Weymouth, the team provides care and support for up to 15 rangatahi remanded or sentenced by the Youth Court, or in limited cases the adult courts.
+Whakatakapokai is part of a well-established and diverse network of residential services for young people in youth justice and offers a different approach for rangatahi and whaanau.
+Located in Weymouth, the team provides care and support for up to 15 rangatahi or young people who are before the Youth Court, or in limited cases the adult courts.

-Whakatakapokai was officially opened on 12 April 2021 and received our first placements in July 2021.
+Whakatakapokai was officially opened on 12 April 2021, and received its first placements in July 2021.

 Care Services continue to be offered from a different facility on the same site.